salomelamprecht/memory_matching_game/README.md

 * If the user clicks on the cards too fast, same card twice or keeps clicking and doesn't wait for the cards to turn over, matching no longer works as it should.
 * As the user wins currently this shows as an alert rather than a modal
 * Timer currently starts before first click and does not stop on last click.
+* localStorage easy clears with localStorage.clear() in console, however when saving a new score after clearing all previous easy scores up to 10 are listed on the highscores.
+Not an issue for frontend player that does not look at the console.

 I uploaded to GitHub and then also tested the website using tablets and mobiles.
 Most responsive testing was completed in Chrome.